pataty/pataty.github.io/_portfolio/4_project.markdown

 ---

 As a member of the Arts et Métiers Camera Club, I made several videos including:
-* A short video to promote Arts et Métiers and it's vibrant student life
+* A short video to promote Arts et Métiers and its vibrant student life
-* Trailers to increase attendance of student event
+* Trailers to increase attendance to student events
 * Videos of past events to promote the events for following years
 * Behind the scenes videos